Gordon Slater (carillonneur): Performing

 He held the position of Organist and Choirmaster from 1969 to 1972 at Riverdale Presbyterian Church in Toronto.
-He worked as Carillonneur at the Soldiers Tower carillon of the University of Toronto from 1969 to 1977.
+He worked as Carillonneur at the Soldiers' Tower carillon of the University of Toronto from 1969 to 1977.
 He was Carillonneur at the Rainbow Tower carillon in Niagara Falls, Ontario from 1972 to 1975.
 He oversaw the installation of the Exhibition Place Carillon at the Canadian National Exhibition in Toronto, Ontario in 1974 and was Carillonneur there from 1974 to 1976.
 He released several records in the 1970s, including the 1978 LP record Bells and Brass with the Canadian Brass.
 Slater was the Dominion Carillonneur of Canada from 1977 to 2008.
 In this position, he performed on the carillon in the Peace Tower of the Parliament Buildings in Ottawa.
-Beginning in the 1977 he played bassoon and contrabassoon in several Ottawa groups including the Ottawa Symphony Orchestra from 1979 to the present.
+Beginning in 1977 he played bassoon and contrabassoon in several Ottawa groups including the Ottawa Symphony Orchestra from 1979 to the present.

 Other musical activities

 He worked for Charles Franklin David Legge at the Legge Organ Co., Ltd. in Toronto, Ontario from 1970 to 1977 building, tuning and repairing pipe organs.
-In 1987, he was appointed Music Director of Divertimento Orchestra, an amateur community orchestra based in Ottawa, Ontario.
+From 1987 to 2024 he was Music Director of Divertimento Orchestra, an amateur community orchestra based in Ottawa, Ontario.
 Slater also composes for and teaches the carillon.